KIT-CMS/CROWN/docs/sphinx_source/py_configuration.rst

         ]
     )

 In this example, the producers ``GoodMuons``, ``VetoMuons``, ``MMPairSelection`` and ``GoodMMPairFilter`` are added to the list of producers ``mm``.
 The producers added here can be both a :py:class:`~code_generation.producer.Producer` or a :py:class:`~code_generation.producers.ProducerGroup`.
-Also, the oder of the producers is not important.
+Also, the order of the producers is not important.
 Using the :py:func:`~code_generation.configuration.Configuration.optimize` function, the producers ordering will be optimized, such that filters are always run first, and that producers that depend on other producers are run after the producers that they depend on.

 The collection of available producers can be found in the :py:mod:`code_generation.producers` folder.
 An explanation on how producers are setup and linked to their corresponding C++ function is given in :ref:`Implementing the python interface for a new Producer`.